openags/Awesome-AI-Scientist-Papers/README.md

 2. **Enhance Content**: Propose improvements to categories, summaries, or timelines.
 3. **Report Issues**: Open an issue for typos, broken links, or suggestions.

-Please follow the [MIT License](LICENSE) and ensure citations are formatted consistently.
-Check out our [Discussions](#discussions) to connect with the community!

-Thank you for helping us advance AI-driven scientific discovery!

 ## Cite
 ```
 bibtex